Hube2/acf-user-role-field-setting/README.md

 # ACF User Role Field Setting

-***This plugin requires ACF Pro.***
+***This plugin requires Advanced Custom Fields (ACF) Version >= 5.***
-This plugin will not provide any functionality if ACF Pro is not installed and active.
+This plugin will not provide any functionality if ACF 5 is not installed and active.
+This plugin does not support ACF4 or before as the filters used were not available before ACF5.

 This plugin adds a field setting to all field types that allows for the selection of WP User Roles that should be allowed to manage the value of the field.
 Fields that the current user does not have permission to edit are removed from the field group when it's fields are loaded.

+## Additional Security for All ACF Fields

 ***Please note that this plugin does not hide the fields, it completely removes the fields!*** However, this removal does not effect any values that are already saved in the field.